Time-to-hire is at an all-time high right now across most industries and roles.

 Let’s look into how—and why—AI can help shorten the recruitment process and decrease time-to-hire.

-How AI can help decrease time-to-hire
+How using AI tools can reduce time-to-hire

 The time it takes to hire an ideal candidate varies for every company because each employer has its own hiring process and recruitment strategies.
 Therefore, how you speed up your hiring time will largely depend on your specific recruitment approach.